 With the wire brush slowly remove the top layer of the gray bark to expose the reddish layer underneath.
 Use short strokes making sure not to damage the tree.
-This process is also time consuming, but the result is so worth it.
+This process is also time-consuming, but the result is worth it.

-To make this look even more dramatic, you can clean the greenish looking rock with some white vinegar to make it white.
-To brighten up the driftwood use lime sulphur.
+To make this look even more dramatic, you can clean the greenish-looking rock with some white vinegar to make it white.
+To brighten up the driftwood use lime sulfur.
 This product is imported straight from Japan.
-It will prevent rotting and will brighten deadwood color.
+It will prevent rotting and will brighten the deadwood color.

 We want to develop very defined branches and very defined pads.
-It does have pads right now, however they blend together as chunky masses and we wan to get a good separation between them.
+It does have pads right now, however, they blend together as chunky masses and we want to get a good separation between them.
 To do that, remove dead tips and small sucker branches in between larger ones.

 Clip and grow is a very easy way to maintain this tree, but some of the branches do need to be wired.
 When making a decision on which branch to keep and which to remove, always remember about the end result and the style you are trying to achieve.